 Maryland law requires all students to present a Maryland Immunization Certificate #896 and a Health Inventory Form (proof of physical exam).
 Students entering Pre-Kindergarten (Pre-K), Head Start, Kindergarten, or 1 st Grade must also present a Maryland Department of Health and Mental Hygiene Lead Certificate.

 2. What immunizations does my child need to enroll in school in Montgomery County?

-School Health and MCPS follow State of Maryland Vaccine for Children requirements.
+School Health and MCPS follow State of Maryland vaccine requirements for children enrolled in preschool programs and in schools.
 The vaccines and the number of required doses of each of the vaccines vary, based on the child’s age.
-A chart showing the Vaccine for Children requirements can be found at: Required Immunizations
+A chart showing the vaccine requirements for children can be found at Required Immunizations

 3. What if my child needs to get medication during the school day?